quinterocastillodaniel3-alt/cybersecurity-portfolio/security-audits/risk-assessment-matrix/README.md

 ## 🎯 Security Strategic Remediation Roadmap
 Based on the quantitative risk scores calculated in the matrix, security resource allocation will be prioritized into three immediate tiers:

-1. **Immediate Focus (Score 6 - BEC & Database Protection):** Implementation of Mandatory Multi-Factor Authentication (MFA) across all corporate endpoints, role-based access controls (RBAC) on the customer database, and continuous automated phishing simulation exercises for remote and local personnel.
+1. **Immediate Focus (Score 6 - BEC & Database Protection):** Implementation of Mandatory Multi-Factor Authentication (MFA) across all corporate endpoints, Role-Based Access Controls (RBAC) on the customer database, and continuous automated phishing simulation exercises for remote and local personnel.
 2. **Secondary Focus (Score 4 - Supply Chain Hardening):** Developing secondary redundant communication channels and establishing off-site backup power grids to maintain liquidity workflows during localized coastal environmental incidents.
 3. **De-prioritized (Score 2 - Physical Burglary):** Maintaining baseline automated infrastructure monitoring and local police coordination, avoiding further immediate capital expenditures in this vector.

 ---

-## 📝 Summary
+## 📝 Summary & Business Impact
 By conducting this formal risk assessment, I evaluated the bank’s specific threat vectors against its operational, geographical, and regulatory constraints.
 Leveraging a standardized Risk Register allowed the cybersecurity team to move from ambiguous security fears to a quantified, prioritizable mitigation roadmap.

 Restricting high-impact exposures (such as financial data leaks) and high-likelihood vectors (such as BEC) safeguards business continuity, preserves client trust, and ensures the enterprise maintains strict adherence to federal monetary regulations.